Impedance, part 2: why do LCR meters exist?

 The answer is that the “LCR” moniker is a bit of a misnomer.
 A better name might be a “|Z|θ meter”.
 The first thing the meter does is measuring scalar impedance (Z or |Z|) at a user-specified signal frequency.
 It does so by outputting an AC signal, comparing the observed voltage amplitude and current, and then calculating Z = V/I. Just like in a DMM, the measurement represents the combined effect of resistive, capacitive, and inductive effects; it tells us nothing about the exact values of L, C, or R. That said, the other parameter the meter computes with high accuracy is the phase offset between the voltage and current (θ) — and that extra bit of information changes everything.

 Recall from the earlier article that for pure resistive loads, voltage and current stay perfectly in-phase: the momentary current is proportional to the momentary applied voltage.
-In a capacitor, the situation is different: the charging current is the highest when the capacitor is discharged and the lowest when the device fully charged (and the voltage across the terminals is at its peak).
+In a capacitor, the situation is different: the charging current is the highest when the applied voltage is changing the fastest.
 With a repetitive sine wave signal, this gives the appearance of the voltage lagging by 1/4th of a cycle behind current:

 Phase shifts in sine waveforms are often measured in degrees; a full wavelength is 360°, so a shift of -1/4th of a cycle can be expressed as θ = -90°.

-In an inductor, the shift happens in the opposite direction: the flow of current is impeded at first, allowing the voltage to build up.
-With repetitive sine waves, this gives the appearance of the current lagging behind by 1/4th of a cycle (θ = +90°):
+In an inductor, there is a similar shift, but it happens in the opposite direction; with repetitive sine waves, this gives the appearance of the current lagging behind by 1/4th of a cycle (θ = +90°).

-Because the apparent contributions of inductive or capacitive reactance are shifted ±90° in phase in relation to the effects of resistance, the overall impedance observed for the sine signal isn’t a simple sum of R and XL or XC; instead, it can be visualized as a two-dimensional vector:
+Because the apparent contributions of inductive or capacitive reactance are shifted ±90° in phase in relation to the effects of resistance, the overall impedance observed for the sine signal isn’t a simple sum of R and XL or XC.
+Instead, the behavior can be visualized as a two-dimensional vector in a space where a full waveform cycle corresponds to 360°:

 A vector associated with a pure resistance (θ = 0°) would point along the x axis; an ideal inductor (θ = 90°) would point up; and an ideal capacitor (θ = -90°) would point down.
 For the intermediate cases, |Z| is equal to the diagonal of the R-X rectangle: